Definition of Return on Investment Ratio

 - The ROI ensures that the business is investing its funds in the asset that will give the required earnings to the investor.
-ROI helps in doing the investment at its optimum level where the investors can achieve the maximum earnings.
+ROI helps finance at its optimum level where the investors can achieve the maximum earnings.

-- With the help of ROI, the investor can do the comparison on the basis of the earning potential of the various investment opportunity options that are available for investing the available funds.
+- With the help of ROI, the investor can make the comparison based on the earning potential of the various investment opportunity options available for investing the funds.

-- ROI acts as a benchmark for the measurement of the company’s managing efficiency and is significant for measuring the efficiency of the investment decisions taken by the investment division of the company regarding the acquisition and demolition of the assets of the company.
+- ROI acts as a benchmark for the measurement of the company’s managing efficiency and is significant for measuring the efficiency of the investment decisions taken by the company’s investment division regarding the acquisition and demolition of the company’s assets.

 The disadvantages are discussed as follows:

-- The comparison of the different companies on the basis of their return on investment ratio might not give the proper results because there are chances that the companies follow different accounting policies, methods, etc for the valuation of their investments.
-Thus the comparison on the basis of ROI should be done only between the companies that follow the same accounting principles, methods, policies, etc.
+- Comparing the different companies based on their return on investment ratio might not give good results because there are chances that the companies follow other accounting policies, methods, etc., for their investments’ valuation.
+Thus the comparison based on ROI should be made only between the companies that follow the same accounting principles, methods, policies, etc.

-- Many times, the managers of the company select the investment on the basis of its return on investment ratio, but this ratio focus on the short term profitability and does not focus on the long term profitability.
-It considers only the cost and returns of the period under consideration and ignores the effect of such investments for the long term so, managers might avoid the investments whose ROI is low but in long term, they might beneficial for the company and increase the value of the business.
+- Often, the company managers select the investment based on its return on investment ratio.
+Still, this ratio focuses on short-term profitability and does not focus on long-term profitability.
+It considers only the cost and returns of the period under consideration.
+It ignores the effect of such investments in the long term, so managers might avoid the investments whose ROI is low, but in the long term, they might be beneficial for the company and increase the value of the business.

-- The risk pertaining to the investment is not considered by the ROI and it only measures the return on such investment.
+- The ROI does not consider the investment’s risk and only measures the return on such investment.

-Return on investment ratio is a ratio which calculates the percentage of return earned by the person out of its investment for the period.
-Since it is part of an analysis of profitability ratio, it is one of the useful tools for the person that wants to invest their money in some investment areas.
-However, if the comparison between the companies and business decision making is to be done using the return on investment ratio, then along with it other factors should also be considered in order to make effective decision making.
+Return on investment ratio is a ratio that calculates the percentage of return earned by the person out of their investment for the period.
+Since it is part of an analysis of profitability ratio, it is one of the valuable tools for the person that wants to invest their money in some investment areas.
+However, if the comparison between the companies and business decision-making is to be done using the return on investment ratio, then along with it, other factors should also be considered to make effective decision making.